Populating the FIMS spreadsheet¶

 - The name of the lowest or terminal infraspecific epithet of the scientificName, excluding any rank designation.

-- We use this field to combine the YearCollected, MonthCollected, and DayCollected fields together, since it is a single field in GenBank.
+We use this field to combine the YearCollected, MonthCollected, and DayCollected fields together, since it is a single field in GenBank.
 Here are the supported value formats, with examples: